vogtb/spreadsheet/DOCS.md

 ### TO_PERCENT

 ```
-  Converts a number to a percent value where 1 = 100
+  Converts a number to a percent value where 1 = 100 percent.
+@param value - Value to convert.
+If the input is a number, will return as a percent value.
+If value is non-numeric, will return value unchanged.
+@returns {any}
+@constructor
 ```

 ### TO_TEXT